-Please refer to Appendix III to this Prospectus (section entitled "Risk Factors; Efficient Portfolio Management Risk") for more details.
+Please refer to Appendix III to this Prospectus (sections entitled "Risk Factors; Efficient Portfolio Management Risk" and "Risk Factors; Currency Risk; Currency Hedging") for more details.
 The risks arising from the use of such techniques and instruments shall be adequately captured in the ICAV's risk management process.